-CAP will provide all employees with a safe and healthful working environment.
-This is accomplished by utilizing facilities and equipment that have all feasible safeguards incorporated into their design.
-When effective engineering controls are not feasible, or when they are being initiated, administrative controls will be used when and where possible, followed by the use of personal protective equipment.
+CAP will provide a safe and healthful working environment.
+This is achieved by utilizing facilities and equipment that have all feasible safeguards incorporated into their design.
+When engineering controls are not feasible, or when they are being initiated, administrative controls will be used where possible, followed by personal protective equipment.

-The primary goal of this CAP HCP is to reduce, and eventually eliminate hearing loss due to workplace noise exposures at all facilities.
+The primary goal of this CAP HCP is to reduce and eliminate hearing loss due to workplace noise exposures at all facilities.
 This program includes the following elements:

 - 1. Work environments will be monitored to identify potentially hazardous noise levels and personnel at risk of hearing impairment. - 2.
-Environments that contain equipment that produces potentially hazardous noise must, wherever it is technologically and economically feasible, be modified to reduce the noise level to acceptable levels. - 3.
+Environments that contain equipment that produces potentially hazardous noise must, where feasible, be modified to reduce the noise level to acceptable levels. - 3.
 Where engineering controls are not feasible, administrative controls and/or the use of hearing protective devices will be employed. - 4.
 Annual and periodic hearing testing will be conducted to monitor the effectiveness of this HCP.
 Early detection of temporary threshold shifts will allow further protective actions to be taken before permanent hearing loss occurs. - 5.
 Initial and annual refresher training on the HCP.

-The Environmental, Health & Safety (EH&S) Department, aware that excessive noise exposure is a primary cause of hearing loss, is establishing a HCP that is more conservative than that required by the Occupational Safety and Health Administration (OSHA).
-CAP has adopted the American Conference of Governmental Industrial Hygienists (ACGIH) noise exposure limits referred to as the Threshold Limit Value® (TLV®).
+The Environmental, Health & Safety (EH&S) Department is establishing a HCP that is more conservative than that required by the Occupational Safety and Health Administration (OSHA).
+CAP has adopted the American Conference of Governmental Industrial Hygienists (ACGIH) noise exposure limit referred to as the Threshold Limit Value® (TLV®).
 The current Occupational Exposure Limit at CAP is based on the most recent TLV® which is shown in table 1-1 on the following page.